 LimoStudio 16″ x 16″ Table Top Photo Lightbox

-Our runner up for best lightbox photography is the LimoStudio 16″ x 16″ Table Top Photo Lightbox.
+Our runner up for best lightbox photography is the LimoStudio 16″ x 16″ Table Top Photo Product Lightbox.
 Customers like you love the LimoStudio because it’s so inexpensive and does the job of lightbox photography so well.

 Use this table top photo lightbox for taking product images or creating small scenes to post on Instagram or Pinterest.
 A bonus is you get a sleek bag so you can take your lightbox anywhere you go.